Identification of the theory of multidimensional orthogonal polynomials with the theory of symmetric interacting Fock spaces with finite dimensional one particle space: Abstract

 \section{Abstract}

-The identification mentioned in the title allows a formulation of the multidimensional Favard Lemma different from the ones currently used in the literature and which exactly parallels the original $1$--dimensional formulation in the sense that the positive Jacobi sequence is replaced by a sequence of positive Hermitean (square) matrices and the real Jacobi sequence by a sequence of Hermitean matrices of the same dimension.
-Moreover, in this identification, the multi--dimensional extension of the compatibility condition for the positive Jacobi sequence becomes the condition which guarantees the existence of the creator in an interacting Fock space.
-The above result opens the way to the program of a purely algebraic classification of probability measures on $\mathbb R^d$ with finite moments of any order.\\ In this classification the usual Boson Fock space over $\mathbb C^d$ is characterized by the fact that the positive Jacobi sequence is made up of identity matrices and the real Jacobi sequences are identically zero.\\ The quantum decomposition of classical real valued random variables with all moments is one of the main ingredients in the proof.
+The identification mentioned in the title allows a formulation of the multidimensional Favard Lemma different from the ones currently used in the literature and which parallels the original $1$--dimensional formulation in the sense that the positive Jacobi sequence is replaced by a sequence of positive Hermitean (square) matrices and the real Jacobi sequence by a sequence of positive definite kernels.
+The above result opens the way to the program of a purely algebraic classification of probability measures on $\mathbb R^d$ with moments of any order and more generally of states on the polynomial algebra on $\mathbb R^d$.\\ The quantum decomposition of classical real valued random variables with all moments is one of the main ingredients in the proof.

 \textbf{Keywords:} Multidimensional orthogonal polynomials; Favard theorem; Interacting Fock space; Quantum decomposition of a classical random variable

 \textbf{AMS Subject Classifications:} 42C05, 46L53.